fiesta/apidocs/list-management-api.rst

   {
     creator: CREATOR,
-    members: [ MEMBERS ],
+    members: [ MEMBERSHIPS ],
     domain: DOMAIN,
     description: DESCRIPTION
   }

 :CREATOR: A :ref:`user` representing the creator of this list.
-:MEMBERS: An array of list memberships, as :ref:`membership` instances.
+:MEMBERSHIPS: An array of list memberships, as :ref:`membership` instances.
 :DOMAIN: An optional hostname, if this list is using Fiesta for custom domains.
 :DESCRIPTION: An optional description for the group.